maflorido/Bliss/README.md

 - vscode or visual studio 2019

 How to build:
 - Navigate to docker-compose.yml directory, using CMD.
-The file is in solution directory!
+The file is at the solution directory.
 - run the command docker-compose up
 - open the sln using the IDE that you have installed